hina-Az/PRODIGY_CS_04/README.md

 (**Note: Ethical considerations and permissions are crucial for projects involving keyloggers.**)

 Here's a basic keylogger program in Python.
 This program uses the pynput library to monitor keystrokes and save them to a log file.
 First, make sure you have the pynput library installed.
-You can install it using pip:
+You can install it using pip.You can do this by running the following command in your terminal of VS Code:

 '**pip install pynput**'